2026 Jeep Wrangler Buyers Guide | Jay Malone CDJR Hutchinson MN

 What is the difference between the 2-door and 4-door Jeep Wrangler?

 The 2-door Wrangler has a shorter wheelbase, is lighter, and is generally considered more nimble on tight trails.
-The 4-door (Unlimited) offers a full rear seat, more cargo space, and a longer list of available trims — the Sahara and 392 are 4-door only.
+The 4-door (Unlimited) offers a full rear seat, more cargo space, and a longer list of available trims — the Sahara and Moab 392 are 4-door only.
 Most buyers in Minnesota choose the 4-door for the added practicality and passenger room.

 Does the Jeep Wrangler come with remote start?

 Remote start is available on the Wrangler but is not standard on all trims.
-It is included with the Convenience Group (AJK) when equipped with the 8-speed automatic transmission.
+It is included with the Convenience Group when equipped with the 8-speed automatic transmission.
 It is not available with the 6-speed manual transmission.
-Remote start is standard on the Sahara, Rubicon X, and 392.
+Remote start is standard on the Sahara, Rubicon X, and Moab 392.

 What is the difference between the Rubicon and Rubicon X?

-What is the Wrangler 392?
+What is the Wrangler Moab 392?

 Is the Jeep Wrangler good in Minnesota winters?

-Yes — the Wrangler's standard 4WD system handles Minnesota snow and ice well across all trim levels.
-The available Convenience Group adds heated front seats and heated steering wheel, which are worth adding for cold-weather comfort.
+Yes — the Wrangler’s standard 4WD system handles Minnesota snow and ice well across all trim levels.
+The available Convenience Group adds heated front seats and a heated steering wheel, which are worth adding for cold-weather comfort.
 The hard top and Dual Top Group provide a fully enclosed, insulated cabin for winter months.
 Remote start is available with the 8-speed automatic transmission.

 The Wrangler is one of those vehicles that tends to sell itself once you get behind the wheel — but getting the configuration right before you buy makes a real difference in how much you enjoy it every day.
-If you are trying to decide between trims, tops, engines, or packages, come in and let's talk through your specific situation.
-We have been helping buyers from Hutchinson, Willmar, Glencoe, Litchfield, and all across central Minnesota find the right vehicle since 2005 — and we will do the same for you.
+If you are trying to decide between trims, tops, engines, or packages, come in and let’s talk through your specific situation.
+We have been helping buyers from Hutchinson, Willmar, Glencoe, Litchfield, Dassel, Cokato, and all across central Minnesota find the right vehicle since 2005 — and we will do the same for you.
 Ready to see what we have available?
-Visit our 2026 Jeep Wrangler inventory page to browse current stock.
+Visit our Jeep Wrangler dealer page to browse current stock.

--- Jordan Malone-Forst, Jay Malone Motors
+Last reviewed May 2026 by Jordan Malone-Forst, Jay Malone CDJR.

 About the Author